Synchrone-Lab/glpi-android-client/README.md

 ![GitHub build](https://img.shields.io/circleci/build/github/glpi-project/android-inventory-agent.svg)![GitHub build](https://img.shields.io/badge/Unit%20Test-211%2F211-green)

 GLPI Android Client is a Open Source application created by [Synchrone](https://www.synchrone.fr).
-It's allow your company to to control, manage, maintain and track all your hardware and license directly from your Android device.
+It's allow your company to to control, manage, maintain and track all your hardware and licenses directly from your Android device.

 ## Functionalities